jeliang/2016-11-21-git-intermediate/README.md

-# Git Training Part II
+# Git Training Part 2

 This is an edit from github